Sewer56/dlang-prs/README.md

 ----------------------------------------------
 Name                      | Relative Speed % |
 ----------------------------------------------
+prs-util                  | 494.5% (estimate)|
 FraGag.Compression.Prs    | 100              |
 dlang-prs (Wrapper)       | 143.8            |
 ----------------------------------------------

+*Estimate: A value of 0.7 for highly compressible file decompression time was assumed based on the following similar benchmark (Medium compression).
+The large file decompressed at 169.7% speed; from extra testing beyond this document - the smaller the file, the greater the advantage prs-util had.

 X86 Decompression: